ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   for each report.
 - Continuation: Exchange prep shares and messages until preparation completes or an error occurs.
 - Completion: Yield an output share for each report share in the aggregation job.

-After an aggregation job is completed, each Aggregator updates running-total aggregate shares and other values for each "batch bucket" associated with a prepared output share, as described in {{batch-buckets}}.
-These values are stored until the batch is collected as described in {{collect-flow}}.
+After an aggregation job is completed, each Aggregator commits to the output shares by updating running-total aggregate shares and other values for each batch bucket associated with a prepared output share, as described in

-The aggregation interaction provides replay protection ({{replay-protection}}).
+{{batch-buckets}}.
+These values are stored until a batch that includes the batch bucket is collected as described in {{collect-flow}}.

-Before committing to an output share, the Aggregators check whether its report ID has already been aggregated.
+The aggregation interaction provides protection against including reports in more than one batch and against adding reports to already collected batches, both of which can violate privacy ({{replay-protection}}).
+Before committing to an output share, the Aggregators check whether its report ID has already been aggregated and whether the batch bucket being updated has been collected.

 ### Aggregate Initialization {#agg-init}